ackolandjian/PE---SNCF/README.md

 ![](./img/expected-output.png)]

-# 📙 About Emerton Data
+# 📙 About SNCF
-- Emerton Data is the dedicated Emerton entity for Artificial Intelligence and Advanced Data Analytics activities.
-Emerton Data supports organizations in designing and executing their data & AI transformation.
-Visit http://www.emerton-data.com/.
-- Emerton is a premier global, mid-size strategy consulting firm with offices in Europe, the Middle East and North America, blending strategy consultants and seasoned industry professionals.
-- We develop innovative approaches and tailored solutions to address complex problems and generate impact.
-We also help corporations design their data strategies to develop a competitive edge and to transform their businesses from topline to bottom line.
+-
 - 📞 Contact:
-16 Avenue Hoche, 75008 Paris, FRANCE; T: + 33 1 53 75 38 75; contact@emerton-data.com

-THANKS FOR CHOOSING US, WE ARE HAPPY TO HELP YOU!

 # 📃 License

-Licensed under EMERTON DATA DIGITAL, DATA & ARTIFICIAL INTELLIGENCE CONSULTING ©2021.
+Licensed under SNCF ©2021.
 See the license for the details.